boxyhq/website/docs/jackson/sso-flow/index.md

 --data-urlencode 'description=Demo OIDC connection'
 ```

-- `oidcDiscoveryUrl`: OpenId Providers supporting discovery make the metadata available at the endpoint obtained by concatenating issuer and /.well-known/openid-configuration
+- `oidcDiscoveryUrl`: OpenID Providers supporting discovery make the metadata available at the endpoint obtained by concatenating issuer and /.well-known/openid-configuration
 - `oidcClientId`: The client identifier issued to the client during the IdP registration process.
 - `oidcClientSecret`: The client secret issued to the client during the IdP registration process.
 - `defaultRedirectUrl`: The redirect URL to use in the IdP login flow.
 Jackson will call this URL after completing an IdP login flow